q4yz/Non-Plainar-Slicing/README.md

 # None-Plainar-Slicing

 ## Introduction
-This project is still in its early stage of develoment so it is more a prof of concet how g-code for none plainar printing can be generated
+This project is still in its early stage of development, so it is more a proof of concept on how G-code for non-planar printing can be generated.
 This project enables slicing of G-code for non-planar 3D printing.
 The G-code allows you to:

 - Reduce support structure
 - Improve top layer surface finish